-Irrigating a baby’s nose with a syringe and saline solution is dangerous and can lead to drowning or severe breathing problems.
+Irrigating a baby’s nose with a syringe and saline solution is dangerous to infants under 6 months old and can lead to drowning or severe breathing problems.

 Why is nasal douching dangerous for babies?